veit/python-basics-tutorial/docs/control-flow/exceptions.rst

 Exceptions
 ==========

-This section deals with exceptions, which are language functions that specifically handle unusual circumstances during the execution of a programme.
+This section deals with :term:`exceptions <exception>`, which are language functions that specifically handle unusual circumstances during the execution of a programme.
 The most common exception is error handling, but they can also be used effectively for many other purposes.
 Python provides a comprehensive set of exceptions, and you can define new exceptions for your own purposes.

 An exception is an object that is automatically created by Python functions with